-Council will introduce a dusk till dawn cat curfew from 1 July 2023.
+Council has introduced a dusk till dawn cat curfew from 1 July 2023.

 A cat curfew is a key action in our Domestic Animal Management Plan (DAMP) 2021 – 2025, which was informed by community feedback.